-Ercol is a furniture brand which has been around for almost a century, and due to the quality materials and excellent design, many vintage and second hand Ercol pieces have stood the test of time and can be found on Preloved!
+Ercol is a furniture brand which has been around for almost a century, and due to the quality materials and excellent design, many vintage and second hand Ercol furniture have stood the test of time and can be found on Preloved!

 Ercol is a British furniture manufacturer which was established in the 1920s by Italian furniture maker Lucian Ercolani.
 During the Second World War, the company worked for the government largely making tent pegs.
 The rise of Ercol furniture began after this in post-war Britain, when the shortage of raw materials in the UK meant that all furniture being made must be strong and of high quality.
 In 1944, The company were commissioned to make 100,000 well-made chairs at low cost, and Ercol furniture was introduced into many homes around Britain.

 What is its appeal?

 The furniture-making techniques used by Lucian Ercolani and his sons were revolutionary.
 They used wood types which were previously thought to be unfit for furniture use, and used a method called steam-bending to transform the wood into stunning, well-constructed furniture.

 The Ercol Windsor and Originals collections are thought to be the most iconic, and the timeless design and quality manufacturing make Ercol furniture still extremely popular with modern-day homeowners.

 Ercoloholics – those who have a passion for Ercol furniture with strong tendencies to buy, restore and love their Ercol chairs, tables, cabinets, loveseats… You name it, they’ll love it.

 What Should I Look out for When Buying Second Hand Ercol?